-Once expats have gotten used to the capital's public transport system, getting around in Ankara is relatively easy.
-The city is quite accessible by public transport, especially in the city centre, though expats in the suburbs may want a car for a more convenient commute.
+Once expats have gotten used to the capital’s public transport system, getting around in Ankara is relatively easy.
+The city is quite accessible by public transport, especially in the city centre; however, expats in the suburbs may prefer to have a car for an easier commute.

 Public transport in Ankara

-Ankara's EGO General Directorate provides the city's energy and gas as well as its bus and metro services, and there are also commuter rail lines.
+Ankara’s EGO General Directorate runs the city’s bus and metro services, and there are also commuter rail lines.
 For metro, rail and bus services, expats can use a prepaid AnkaraKart transport card, also known as an EGO card.
-There are single- and multi-use cards, and school and university students and teachers are eligible for discounts.
+There are single-use and multi-use cards, and school and university students, as well as teachers, are eligible for discounts.

 Bus

-Recently, private public buses (known as OHO) have begun accepting EGO cards, allowing the two providers to fully integrate.
-Ankara's bus network is dense and well serviced.
+Recently, private public buses (known as ÖHO) have begun accepting EGO cards, bringing the two providers together.
+Ankara’s bus network operates frequently and provides thorough coverage of the city.

-EGO buses are run by the municipal and are recognized by their blue-and-white paint jobs.
-The OHO buses, operated by a private corporation, are blue.
+EGO buses are run by the municipality and are recognised by their blue and white paint jobs.
+The ÖHO buses, operated by private companies, are blue.

 The EGO CEP’TE app helps commuters to keep track of bus times, stops and routes.